Definitive Proof of Goldbach's conjecture: Methodology for Proving Goldbach's Conjecture

 \section{Methodology for Proving Goldbach's Conjecture}

 To prove Goldbach's conjecture, we have to show that for any given even integer $n$ there is at least one pair $(p_{x}, p_{y})$ such that both $p_{x}$, and $p_{y}$ are prime and $p_{x} + p_{y} = n$.
-Since all primes except 2 are odd, we will only consider odd integers and we will exclude any pair containing 1 since 1 is not considered a prime number.
+Since all primes except 2 are odd, we will only consider odd integers for x and y, and we will exclude any pair containing 1 since 1 is not considered a prime number.
 The first step is to find the set of all pairs of odd integers $(x,y)$ such that $x + y = n$ and $x$ and $y$ are both greater than 2.
-Then we must calculate the number of pairs $(u,v)$ such that either $u$ or $v$ is evenly divisible by a number > 2 (i.e. not prime), and that $u + v = n$.
-If we can show that the number of pairs $(x,y)$, is greater than the number of pairs $(u,v)$, then we know that there exists at least one pair $(x',y')$ such that $x' + y' = n$ and $x'$ and $y'$ are prime numbers.\\ For every even integer $n$, there are $n/2$ pairs of odd numbers $(x,y)$ such that $x + y = n$.
-Excluding pairs $(1,n-1)$ and $(n-1,1)$, there are $P = (n/2)-2$ pairs of odd numbers $(x,y)$ such that $x + y = n$ and $x$ and $y$ are both greater than 1.\\
+Then we must calculate the number of pairs $(u,v)$ such that either $u$ or $v$ is evenly divisible by a number > 2 (i.e. not prime), and that $u + v = n$ and u and v are odd integers.
+If we can show that the number of pairs $(x,y)$, is greater than the number of pairs $(u,v)$, then we know that there exists at least one pair $(x',y')$ such that $x' + y' = n$ and $x'$ and $y'$ are prime numbers.\\ For every even integer $n$, there are exactly $n/2$ pairs of odd numbers $(x,y)$ such that $x + y= n$.
+Excluding pairs $(1,n-1)$ and $(n-1,1)$, there are exactly $|P(n)| = (n/2)-2$ pairs of odd numbers $(x,y)$ such that $x + y= n$ and $x$ and $y$ are both greater than 1.\\

-The following table shows some examples of the values of n and the number of pairs.
+The following table shows some examples of the values of $n$ and the number of pairs.